 For those whose asthma is triggered by exercise, it’s important to use a short-acting bronchodilator 15 minutes before hitting the treadmill or ice rink.
 “It’s a matter of controlling their asthma well enough so they don’t have these exacerbations when they exercise,” says Bowser.

-Strategy 6: Breathing Methods
+Strategy 6: Breathe Easy